konstantinsteinmiller/zora/README.md

 - UI for health, mana, endurance and enemy health
 - charging spell indicator
 - Water
+- CI/CD pipeline to deploy to develop and production version of the game on github pages.

 ### charging a spell
 ![charging-spell](https://github.com/konstantinsteinmiller/zora/blob/master/src/assets/documentation/charging-spell.png)